 You don’t have to own a passport to travel to an exotic island.
 Many areas of the United States offer an island escape a bit closer to home.
-Whether you want to relax, take in some history or see wildlife and amazing views, these islands can satisfy your travel bug.
-Take a look at the nine best islands in the United States.
+Whether you want to relax, take in some history or see wildlife and amazing views, these islands can satisfy your travel bug without requiring a trip across the pond or around the globe.

 This barrier island located east of Miami connects to the mainland via Rickenbacker Causeway.
 Bill Baggs Cape Florida State Park is frequently listed among the top-ranked beaches in the United States.
 A mile of Atlantic beachfront offers snorkeling and swimming opportunities, as well as tours of the lighthouse and keeper’s quarters.